Antipurity/webenv/docs/FUTURE.md

 ## Post-MVP (when useful)

+- Communication:
     - Replace Web Socket communication with WebRTC.
     - Compress communication.

+- Visualization:
+    - Track observation delay, and make `webenv.imageRect` and `webenv.imageFovea` positioning account for that.
+(It lags a bit now.)
     - Allow listening to real & predicted audio.
     - Plots of numbers-over-time, like the score.

 - Extra features for better control in `webenv.remote`, mostly controlled through the popup:
     - Allow viewing observations+predictions, exactly like `webenv.visualize` does;